1. Consult with an Attorney

 If you have had an affair do not discuss this with anyone other than your attorney.
 Adultery can affect alimony issues.

 Close all of your joint checking accounts (if there are any).
 Also, any bills that are in both of your names need to be changed.
 Basically, anything that is listed jointly needs to be changed.

 9. Know what Property you Want

 When you go through a divorce equitable distribution of the property will be something you and your spouse need to figure out.
-In order to make this easier for yourself go ahead and start thinking about what marital property you want to keep and what martial property you don’t want to keep.
+In order to make this easier for yourself go ahead and start thinking about what marital property you want to keep and what marital property you don’t want to keep.

 10. Talk with Marriage Counselor